 Storage can be found in a multitude of places, including in small drawers located in your coffee table and end tables.
 Fight the clutter!
 Shop the look.

 Attractive small cabinets are a great place to store DVD players and sound systems.
 They keep cords hidden and aren’t bulky like typical entertainment centers.
 Learn more here.

 The ambient flames of a fireplace are something that many people enjoy, and why not?
 The warmth emanating from a fireplace is the best place to snuggle with a loved one.

-In an open-concept space, a dual-sided fireplace is the perfect addition, so you can get the atmosphere in both a living room area and in the dining room.
+In an open-concept space, a dual-sided fireplace is a perfect addition, so you can get the atmosphere in both a living room area and in the dining room.

 Decorating your walls tastefully can help define your style in any room, but this goes double for living rooms.